green-coding-solutions/eco-ci-energy-estimation/README.md

 You can choose to use IP2Location.io API instead of the default ipapi.co API.
 You will need a IP2Location.io API Key if you wish to use the API,and you can easily obtain a free one at here: https://www.ip2location.io/sign-up.

 To use IP2Location.io API as the default API, you will first need to add a new variable called `USE_IP2LOCATION_API`.
 To learn more on how to set up, kindly refer to GitHub documentation to get started: https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#creating-configuration-variables-for-a-repository.
+Set the value of the variable to `true` to use the API.

 You will need to set the API key as a secret `IP2LOCATIONIO_API_KEY`.
 See the documentation how to do this https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions